 - Users with no technical background: Capsule CRM was built with ease of use and simplicity in mind to enable all kinds of users, especially beginners, to maximize its functionalities.
 According to user reviews, the software is uncomplicated to use and very easy to set up.

-- Micro-businesses or small businesses with little to no budget: Capsule CRM has a free plan that has a 2-user allocation for small organizations that need essential CRM tools for their customer servicing needs, but does not have budget allocation for a recurring paid plan.
+- Micro-businesses or small businesses with little to no budget: Capsule CRM has a Free plan with a two-user allocation for small organizations.
+It is ideal for small businesses that need essential CRM tools for their customer servicing needs but do not have budget allocation for a recurring paid plan.

 Capsule CRM Pricing

-Capsule CRM pricing includes a free option and two paid subscription plans: Professional ($18/user/month) and Teams ($36/user/month).
-The main differences between the plans include the number of contacts and size of storage, as well as access to premium features such as advanced sales reporting and integrations with Mailchimp, Xero, Wufoo, and more.
+Capsule CRM’s pricing includes a free option and two paid subscription plans: Professional ($18/user/month) and Teams ($36/user/month).
+The main differences between the plans include the number of contacts and size of storage as well as access to premium features, such as advanced sales reporting and integrations with Mailchimp, Xero, Wufoo, and more.

-Capsule CRM’s three subscription plans are designed to cater to various kinds of users—giving them the option to choose which one best fits the size and requirements of their business.
-They can also opt to subscribe to the free plan to evaluate the performance of the software before paying for a subscription.
+Capsule CRM’s subscription plans are designed to cater to various users, giving them the option to choose which one best fits the size and requirements of their business.
+They can also opt to subscribe to the Free plan to evaluate the software’s performance before paying for a subscription.

-The Professional plan has a 50,000 contact allocation and storage size of up to 10GB.
-This plan includes premium integrations with other software like Mailchimp, Freshbooks, and G Suite.
-Beyond that, most of the features are the same as the Free plan, though the contacts and storage limits give most small businesses plenty of room to grow.
-This makes it ideal for teams or individuals who want a CRM that can grow as they do.
+This plan includes premium integrations with other software like Mailchimp, FreshBooks, and G Suite.
+Beyond that, most of the features are the same as the Free plan.
+The contacts and storage limits give most small businesses plenty of room to grow, making it ideal for teams or individuals who want a CRM that can grow as they do.

-The Team plan offers a 100,000 contact allocation and a per-user storage of up to 20GB.
 Most of the contact and deal management features are the same, with the biggest difference being the ability to group users into teams and assign different levels of permissions for each.
-This makes it a great choice for smaller teams that want a simple CRM for a variety of roles.
+It is a great choice for smaller teams that want a simple CRM for a variety of roles.